Privacy Policy

 Nature of Processing

 Data defined by the Data Controller to optimize the service of the platform.
 Data Subject information, if inadvertently processed through our platform, is deleted through technological measures in a manner to where the data is irrecoverable.
-Data Subject information as defined in the personal data categories below is not persisted in Posh Systems.
+Data Subject information as defined in the personal data categories above is not persisted in Posh Systems.

 Personal Data Categories

-Data Subject First Name.
+Data Subject First Name

-Data Subject Middle Name.
+Data Subject Middle Name

-Data Subject Last Name.
+Data Subject Last Name

-Data Subject Email Address.
+Data Subject Email Address

-Data Subject Geolocation Information (Cookies, IP, etc.).
+Data Subject Geolocation Information (Cookies, IP, address, etc.)

-Data Subject Indirect Information (non-identifying information, e.g. Job Title).And, Phone Number
+Data Subject Phone Number

 Special Categories of Personal Data